bpp/bpp-manual/bpp-4-manual.md

 trans-model analyses in which the number of parameters and or/the meaning of the parameters changes as the chain runs so it is not correct to examine the trace plot without conditioning on a particular model.
-An example of 5 lines from the `mcmc.txt` file produced by the above example are given below:
+An example of 5 lines from the `out.mcmc.txt` file produced by the above example are given below:
 ```{ .yaml .no-copy }
 Gen	theta_1K	theta_2C	theta_3L	theta_4H	theta_5KCLH	theta_6KCL	theta_7KC	tau_5KCLH	tau_6KCL	tau_7KC	lnL